rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

 Note: Clinical virologists and/or clinicians determine what changes to the rules are needed and should be implemented and write this information in the rules document (outside scope of this SOP).

+1. Add the rules document as a new version to Github.
 1. From the rules document, rewrite the changes as a series of issues in github.
 The team decides how fine-grained individual change requests must be.
 1. Clone / pull the repository locally
 1. Address one issue at a time in both the narrative and XML files, writing the changes required into both files.